kmcaloon/gatsby-plugin-groq/README.md

 - Replicates Gatsby's beloved patterns
 - GROQ-based page queries with HMR
 - GROQ-based static queries with live reloads
-- Leverages GROQ's native functionality for advanced querying, node/document projections, joins (see [limitations](#joins)), etc,
+- Leverages GROQ's native functionality for advanced querying, node/document projections, joins (see [notes on joins](#joins)), etc,
 - String interpolation ("fragments") within queries, much more flexible than GraphQL fragments
 - GROQ explorer in browser during development at `locahost:8000/__groq` **(TO DO)**
 - Optimized for incremental builds on Cloud and OSS **(TO DO)**